 Who Has the Cheapest Home Insurance Quotes in Ottawa

 We surveyed the home insurance quotes in Ottawa by some of the major insurance providers.
-The lowest quote for home at an annual cost of $843 was by RSA insurance company.
+The lowest quote for a home at an annual cost of $843 was by the RSA insurance company.
 This quote was lower by $504 than the highest quote and that is a variation in pricing by 37.41%.
 The next lowest quote was by Aviva insurance company at an annual price of $970.
-There is a difference of $127 in pricing when you compare it to RSA quote.
+There is a difference of $127 in pricing when you compare it to the RSA quote.

 Who Has the Most Expensive Home Insurance Quotes in Ottawa

-As per our comparison survey with a sample profile for home insurance quotes, the highest quote was by Pembridge insurance company.
+As per our comparison survey with a sample profile for home insurance quotes, the highest quote was by the Pembridge insurance company.
 Their quote was an annual cost of $1347.
 The next highest quote for home insurance was by the Economical Insurance at an annual price of $1246.
-This was a variation in pricing by $101 when you compare with the most expensive quote by Pembridge insurance company.
+This was a variation in pricing by $101 when you compare it with the most expensive quote by the Pembridge insurance company.